aauren/ntopng-exporter/README.md

 This is an example of the types of Grafana dashboards that can be made from these metrics:
 ![Grafana Example](/docs/grafana_example.png)

+## Current State (as of May of 2024)

+At this point, I consider ntopng-exporter more or less feature complete.
+I am continuing to use it personally, and will continue to update it's dependencies, go versions, etc. on a quarterly basis or so.
+If there is anything that you find is broken feel free to open an issue and I'll take a look at it when I get a chance.
+However, in terms of features, I'm pretty limited based upon what is available to me from the ntopng API upstream.
+Unless they change it significantly, it is unlikely that many features that most people might want are available.

+However, if you do find something that is available via the API that I have so far not included here, PR's are always welcome!

 ## Installing

 Go to the GitHub [Releases Page](https://github.com/aauren/ntopng-exporter/releases) and download a release for your